Celebrity Big Brother (British TV series) series 14: Lauren Goodger

-Lauren Goodger is an English television personality, beautician, model, and singer, who previously starred in the ITV2 semi-reality programme The Only Way is Essex, from debuting in the first series to her departure in sixth series.
+Lauren Goodger is an English television personality, beautician, model, and singer, who previously starred in the ITV2 semi-reality programme The Only Way Is Essex, from debuting in the first series to her departure in sixth series.
 She dated fellow cast member Mark Wright from 2001 to 2012, dumping him in the second series finale of the show.
 On Day 24, she became the seventh housemate to be evicted, in a double eviction alongside Ricci.

 Leslie Jordan

-Leslie Jordan was an American actor and playwright, best known for his recurring role as Beverley Leslie on the hit U.S. television sitcom Will & Grace.
+Leslie Jordan was an American actor and playwright, best known for his recurring role as Beverley Leslie on the hit American television sitcom Will & Grace.
 He received an Emmy Award for Outstanding Guest Actor for his portrayal of the character on the show.
-Since then, he has managed to become an accomplished stage performer, and has acted in Broadway theater plays such as Sordid Lives, Found a Peanut, and Lucky Guy.
+Since then, he has managed to become an accomplished stage performer and has acted in Broadway theater plays such as Sordid Lives, Found a Peanut, and Lucky Guy.
 He also had a one-man show and continued to have guest appearances on various American TV shows.
 On Day 12, Leslie became the second housemate to be evicted.